tirkarthi/fysom/README.md

 MIT licensed.
 All credits go to Jake Gordon for the [original javascript implementation](https://github.com/jakesgordon/javascript-state-machine/) and to Mansour Behabadi for the [python port](https://github.com/oxplot/fysom).

+# Synopsis
+This is basically Mansours' implementation.
+*But with 100% unittest coverage*, so you can actually modify the source.
+It's also on PyPi (```pip install fysom```) so you don't need to copy his source and you get updates/bugfixes easily, and has a fully-fledged module structure.

 # Installation
 ## From your friendly neighbourhood cheeseshop
 ```bash